JJ/hoborg/text/text.md

 indeed.
 How do I know about that?
 People talk, you know.

 As a matter of fact, somebody told me that in the table where we gauchos sat.
-There was Jay, who had actually fought in the patriotic war and transferred to the circus, and now took care of animals, Bill and Vince, two roustabouts that helped with anything that was needed, and Gina, who rode horses.
+There was Jay, who had actually fought in the Patriotic War and transferred to the circus, and now took care of animals, Bill and Vince, two roustabouts that helped with anything that was needed, and Gina, who rode horses.
 Why do you want to know how Bill and Vince were?
 Just your average Bill and Vince, Bill a black Seminole and Vince a black, strong guy from Virginia